TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![filter graph single](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_filter0.png)

 You can additionally also define an additional `false sink`.
-Records from the `source` which meet the filter's conditions are going to be redirected to the `true sink`, while others end up in the `false sink`.
+Records from the `source` which meet the filter's conditions are going to be directed to the `true sink`, while others end up in the `false sink`.

 ![filter graph](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_filter1.png)